 Property can be expensive in the more sought-after suburbs, but on the whole, renting or buying a home is a lot cheaper in Cape Town.
 The cost of clothing, groceries and other day-to-day items is far lower than London, so even though the Rand exchange rate isn’t great, you still get a lot more for your money.

 Cape Town is all about the outdoors, so while there are many great pubs and bars that compare favourably with London standards, there are even more beautiful cafés and open air settings.
 There’s also a wide selection of excellent restaurants – from tasty tapas and burgers to award winning haute cuisine.

 Everyone gasps at the price differences on their first visit to a South African restaurant.
-Even a really good steakhouse is unlikely to charge more than $78 CAD per couple unless you order their most expensive wines.
+Even a really good steakhouse is unlikely to charge more than $61 USD per couple unless you order their most expensive wines.